-So you have Rs 1 crore to deposit in bank fixed deposits?
+So you have Rs 1 crore to deposit in bank fixed deposit in 2023?

 And that is why you want to know how much will be the Rs 1 crore bank interest per month in India?